 Purchased intangible assets are recognized at cost and amortized over their useful life using the straight-line method.
-This relates in particular to software, which is amortized over three years.
+This relates in particular to software, which is normally amortized over three years.

 In accordance with IAS 38, research costs are recognized as expenses when incurred.

 Development costs for future series products and other internally generated intangible assets are capitalized at cost, provided manufacture of the products is likely to bring the Volkswagen Group an economic benefit.
 If the criteria for recognition as assets are not met, the expenses are recognized in the income statement in the year in which they are incurred.

 Capitalized development costs include all direct and indirect costs that are directly attributable to the development process.
 The costs are amortized using the straight-line method from the start of production over the expected life cycle of the models or powertrains developed – generally between two and ten years.

 Amortization recognized during the year is allocated to the relevant functional areas in the income statement.